 - Encouraging Team members to share their knowledge via blog posts, videos and other formats which can easily be shared throughout the company

-You can also utilize performance management tools to identify different skill sets in your employees so you can focus in on those with stronger expertise, encouraging them to communicate with other team members to boost their talent stacks.
+You can also utilize performance management tools to identify different skill sets in your employees so you can focus on those with stronger expertise, encouraging them to communicate with other team members to boost their talent stacks.

 Performance management tools allow managers and team leaders to keep track of individual and team skills in real-time, highlighting any skills gaps which need to be addressed, assisting with the evolution of an employee’s personal development plan, and allowing users to track down the people and teams with the right skills to deal with any problems.

-Ultimately, if you want to make the most out of Microsoft Teams, performance management tools offer a robust solution which helps your business focus on improving engagement and motivation so that your top objectives are achieved.
+Ultimately, if you want to make the most out of Microsoft Teams, performance management tools offer a robust solution that helps your business focus on improving engagement and motivation so that your top objectives are achieved.